What to Do When the Power Goes Out in Your Home

 Keep food fresh and safe

-Bob Gravani, Institute of Food Technologists (IFT) member expert and professor of food science at Cornell University shares these tips of what to do when your power goes out:
+Bob Gravani, member expert at the Institute of Food Technologists (IFT) and professor of food science at Cornell University, shares these tips for what to do when your power goes out.

 Make sure you have an appliance thermometer in your refrigerator and freezer.
-Your refrigerator should be at or below 40 degrees Fahrenheit (4.44 degree Celsius), and your freezer should be at or below 0 degrees Fahrenheit (-17.78 degree Celsius).
+Your refrigerator should be at or below 40°F (4.44°C), and your freezer should be at or below 0°F (-17.78°C).
+This is how long food can last in a fridge without power.

 Have some coolers on hand to store refrigerated foods.
 Freeze containers of water (such as empty gallon jugs), as well as ice cubes and gel packs, ahead of time for use in coolers to keep food as cold as possible if the power goes out.
 If you can, plan ahead and find out where you can buy dry ice and block ice.